gokulnath118/Automates/README.md

-# 🚗 AutoMates - Vehicle Leasing Platform
+# 🚗 AutoMates - Car/Bike Leasing Platform

 AutoMates is a vehicle leasing platform where **Owners** can list vehicles, **Leasers** can search and book them, and **Admins** can manage and monitor the entire system.
 It’s designed to streamline the rental process with user-friendly dashboards and booking workflows.